“If you are selling to everyone then you are selling to no one.”

 One way to do this is through your content creation.
-By interviewing influencers in your space and highlight other business owners and thought leaders in your content, you’re creating good karma for your brand.
+By interviewing industry leaders in your space and by highlighting other business owners and thought leaders in your content, you’re creating good karma for your brand.
 Plus, you never know how they may return the favor.

 They may invite you to collaborate on something they are working on too, or they might feel inclined to share what you’ve created with their audience.

 While you might think that your branding shouldn’t be a huge focus because it doesn’t directly bring in revenue, the difference between getting it right and wrong could be millions of dollars for your business.

 P.S.
 Ready to take your business big?
 Masterclass shows you how to build a scalable,

 profitable business-and get your life back.
 Book an Accelerate Session now.